jayadams011/learning-journal/learning-journal.md

+# Learning Journal 12-18-17

+Today we started the Bus Mall project. i am doing better then I would have last week, but I cant help but feel I am falling behind.
+My score on the cookie stand project isnt great and I need to do better.

 # Learning Journal 12-17-17

 Today, while I ma not a css ninja, the latest lab definitely got my css game going.